southdy/awesome-raylib/README.md

 - [ArnautDaniel/riley-duper](https://github.com/ArnautDaniel/riley-duper), Application for sorting images based on related "types" of items in the pictures.
 Riley-Duper will output a hidden file that contains the pictures which are linked together.
 - [MasterPlan by SolarLune](https://solarlune.itch.io/masterplan), easy-to-use graphical free-flow project management tool and idea board.
 - [Cute Exporter by Clay Murray](https://powerc9000.itch.io/cute-asset-pipeline), The best PSD layers to PNG texture atlas exporter.
+- [MySprite by TonyButDead](https://tonybutdead.itch.io/mysprite), Free pixel art tool created in the Go programming language with raylib.
 - [rTexPacker by raylib technologies](https://raylibtech.itch.io/rtexpacker), Simple and easy-to-use textures packer and font atlas generator.
 - [rTexViewer by raylib technologies](https://raylibtech.itch.io/rtexviewer), Simple and easy-to-use textures viewer and pixel formats converter.
 - [rIconPacker by raylib technologies](https://raylibtech.itch.io/riconpacker), Simple and easy-to-use icons packer.